top of page

 10 Talks CONVERSAT10N-

-Athletic Identity, Injury, Retirement and Transit10n out of Sport
+Athletic Identity, Injury, Retirement and TRANSIT10N Out of Sport

-Join Carlette Patterson, Head Sports Life Coach® & CEO of Patterson Sports Ventures® and Mark R. Allen, MD, Peak Sports Psychiatry to hear about athletes leaving the limelight, identity management during retirement, owning transferable skills, and the grief process after sport.
+Hear about athletes leaving the limelight, identity management during retirement, owning transferable skills, and the grief process after sport.

 WINNING STRATEGIES: